Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Promises rapid results

 Greens aren’t a Sculpt Nation exclusive idea, but it is a recent trend known for shoving the benefits of veggies like kale and fruits like acai into a nutrient-rich formula.
-This supplement is an all-around health booster with 33% of your daily vitamin C and antioxidant-loaded blends.
+This supplement is an all-around booster for health and energy levels with 33% of your daily vitamin C and antioxidant-loaded blends.
 Mix this strawberry or peach-flavored powder into a morning smoothie for a (slight) detox and mild micronutrient surge, with benefits ranging from loosened joints to balanced gut health.

 - Includes “superfoods” like kale and acai